 The conventional ways of sending money via direct bank transfers are a thing of the past.
 That takes longer time, bad conversion rate and maybe hidden charges.
 There are two companies that I have used to send money home from the UK with the utmost confidence and good rates and transparent charges.

-There is also TRANSFERWISE which comes with a borderless debit card as a cherry on top to simplify life when you travel the world.
+There is WISE which comes with a borderless debit card as a cherry on top to simplify life when you travel the world.

 Improving your Credit Score is the target